AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-tech-corner/troubleshooting/view-proof-flash-shared-object.md

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product Workfront Proof.
-For information on proofing inside Adobe Workfront, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).
+>This article refers to functionality in the standalone product [!DNL Workfront] Proof.
+For information on proofing inside [!DNL Adobe Workfront], see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

 >[!NOTE]
 >
->The information in this article refers to functionality that is currently deprecated and will be removed from Workfront in 2018.
+>The information in this article refers to functionality that is currently deprecated and will be removed from [!DNL Workfront] in 2018.
 We recommend that you use the new Web Proofing Viewer (as described in [Reviewing Proofs in the Web Proofing Viewer](https://support.workfront.com/hc/en-us/sections/115000275214-Reviewing-Proofs-in-the-Web-Proofing-Viewer)) or the Desktop Proofing Viewer (as described in [Reviewing Proofs in the Desktop Proofing Viewer](https://support.workfront.com/hc/en-us/sections/360000686434-Reviewing-Proofs-in-the-Desktop-Proofing-Viewer)).

 ## Flash Shared Objects

 A local sared object, sometimes called a "Flash cookie," is a data file that can be created on your computer by the sites you visit.
 Shared objects are most often used to enhance your web-browsing experience.
 A Flash cookie is a message used in Adobe Flash that is sent from a Web server to a Web browser and is then stored as a data file in the browser.

-Since the Workfront Proof Viewer is based on Flash, it would be worth to check what storage is allowed for Flash applications on your computer.
+Since the [!DNL Workfront] Proof Viewer is based on [!DNL Flash], it would be worth to check what storage is allowed for Flash applications on your computer.

 ## Flash Shared Objects - known issues

-&nbsp;If the Flash storage is set to 0 KB or has another setting that blocks Flash applications from saving the data locally, it may cause some known issues in the Workfront Proof Viewer:
+&nbsp;If the Flash storage is set to 0 KB or has another setting that blocks Flash applications from saving the data locally, it may cause some known issues in the [!DNL Workfront] Proof Viewer:

 * The 'Getting started' tour pop-up keeps appearing although the option to not show it again was chosen
 * Workfront Proof Viewer performance slows down due to to the increasing number of comments added to the proofs